openlawteam/tribute-contracts/docs/adapters/Withdraw.md

 ## Adapter workflow

 The user sends a transaction to withdraw the funds from the internal bank account.
 If there are no available funds, the transaction is reverted.
 If the user is using an address that is reserved to the DAO, the transaction is also reverted.
-And when the user provides a token that is not supported by the bank, the transaction gets reverted as well.
+And when the user provides a token that is not supported by the bank, the balance is always zero and the transaction gets reverted as well.

 If all the parameters are valid, the user should be able to identify the funds transferred to its own account.